qizhewww/Data-Science-Conference/docs/source/index.rst

 Attendance
 --------
 - we will invite MD and remote people
-- cordinate with denver and IDC office for team building, more details will reveal
+- coordinate with Denver and IDC office for team building, more details will reveal
-- each attendee could be presenter or audience
+- each attendee could be a presenter or audience
-- flights will be provided for remote people, more details will reveal
+- flights will be provided for remote people, and more details will reveal

 Venue
 --------